-We are concerned with the screening for new, industrially usable enzymes and the optimized recombinant production of these enzymes.
-Alternatively, we use microorganisms as biocatalysts, which we isolate from various sources or optimize for the desired process with the help of metabolic analyses.
+We primarily use monosaccharides, vegetable oils or other biobased extracts as raw materials for biotechnological conversion.
+We are concerned with screening for new, industrially usable enzymes and the optimized recombinant production of these enzymes.
+In addition, we use novel microorganisms as biocatalysts.